 • 1 cup unsweetened milk of choice

-• 2 scoops vanilla protein powder, optional
+• 2 servings vanilla protein powder, optional

 • 1-2 tablespoons maple syrup, optional